 4. Home shopping channels

 Today we have thousands of online shopping websites available plus actual malls and stores, so it might be time to retire home shopping channels.
-These products that are being sold to unsuspecting people who believe everything they see on television are often cheap and work no longer than a week.
+These products, which are being sold to unsuspecting people who believe everything they see on television, are often cheap and work no longer than a week.
 Talk about a waste of money, when there are so many other — better — options when it comes to shopping.

 5. Internships without pay

 “I’m paying you in experience” sounds great, but does experience pay the bills?
 No. Absolutely not.
 Employers will claim that interns are learning valuable lessons that you can’t put a price on, but really the only thing unpaid interns are learning is that their wellbeing doesn’t really matter in the end.

 6. Cursive writing

 Cursive has become an obsolete form of writing, unless you’re an archivist looking at old documents all day.
 When we were in elementary school, learning cursive writing was almost as pointless as learning how to play “Hot Cross Buns” on the recorder.
 There were definitely more important things to be taught in school than a writing style that is no longer relevant.